-- voluntary and community bodies
+- voluntary and community bodies;

-- a group of two or more employees of the authority and
+- a group of two or more employees of the authority; and

 - parish councils.

-The authority welcomes the opportunity to talk to organisations about service delivery and improvement to best meet the needs of service users.
+We welcome the opportunity to talk to organisations about service delivery and improvement to best meet the needs of service users.
 We recognise the valuable role that voluntary and community organisations have to play in the delivery of local services and are committed to working closely with you.

 All organisations that are interested in putting in an ‘expression of interest’ to run a service are asked to contact us to have informal discussions on service delivery and improvement.

 Postal address: Community Right to Challenge, PPPU/PU, Leeds City Council, Civic Hall, Leeds LS1 1UR.